elastic/helm-charts/CONTRIBUTING.md

 * See [Submitting a Pull Request](#submitting-a-pull-request) for more info.

+## Submitting a Pull Request

+Push your local changes to your forked copy of the repository and submit a Pull Request.
+In the Pull Request, describe what your changes do and mention the number of the issue where discussion has taken place, e.g., “Closes #123″.

+Always submit your pull against `master` unless the bug is only present in an older version.
+If the bug affects both master and another branch say so in your pull.

+Then sit back and wait.
+There will probably be discussion about the Pull Request and, if any changes are needed, we'll work with you to get your Pull Request merged into Kibana.

 ## Releases

 Just like with the rest of the stack, all versions in this helm chart repo are